Looking to improve code quality, maintainability, or team collaboration? Discover how Test Driven Development (TDD) can be your ally!

 Refactor the code while keeping it functional.

-Testing Development: The Steps of TDD
+Testing Development: The Steps of Test Driven Development

 - 1Write a test